 Unless otherwise specifically provided herein or in a prior order of the Bankruptcy Court, the Bankruptcy Court shall have exclusive jurisdiction to hear and determine disputes concerning Claims, Interests and Retained Actions.
-Notwithstanding the foregoing, the Debtors and any party may agree in writing that the jurisdiction of the Bankruptcy Court, as delineated in Article XIII of the Plan, shall not be exclusive, but concurrent with other courts of competent jurisdiction.
+Notwithstanding the foregoing, the Debtors and any party may agree in writing that (i) the jurisdiction of the Bankruptcy Court, as delineated in Article XIII of the Plan, shall not be exclusive, but concurrent with other courts of competent jurisdiction or (ii) such other court of competent jurisdiction shall have sole jurisdiction with respect to any dispute relating to any agreements to be entered into in connection with this Plan.